Fast Facts & FAQ's

 Q: Once I’ve been admitted, what do I do next?

 A: To reserve your place in the entering class, you must submit your $150 enrollment deposit.
 You may pay online using a credit card or mail or fax your payment directly to the Office of Student Accounts.
-Shortly after your deposit is received, you will receive information about our Welcome Website, which contains important information about residential life, orientation, advising, and more.
+Shortly after your deposit is received, you will receive information about our Welcome Website, which contains important information about residential life, orientation, advising, registration, and more.

 Q: What is the required GPA for freshman admission?